LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 If terminal servers are used, mere terminals (Sect.
 3.10.1.2) for displaying output and receiving input are sufficient.
 Further server types are name servers (for domain name system (DNS) management), DHCP servers (for dynamic IP assignment), mail servers (for email services), and web servers (for website management).

 There is a strong trend to virtualize servers.
-A “real” (i.e., physical) server can simulate lots of the so-called virtual servers.
+A "real" (i.e., physical) server can simulate lots of the so-called virtual servers.
 Every virtual server runs a particular instance of an operating system and can be used to implement application software products.
 Thus, these virtual servers behave nearly identical to physical servers.
 This approach makes computing power in a data center much more flexible and scalable.